boschresearch/ExeKGLib/README.md

 ### Breast Cancer Wisconsin (Diagnostic) Data Set
 - [Kaggle dataset page](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)
-- Creators: Dr. William H. Wolberg, W. Nick Street, and Olvi L. Mangasarian.
+- **Creators**: Dr. William H. Wolberg, W. Nick Street, and Olvi L. Mangasarian.
-- Copyright: This dataset is copyright of the above creators and licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.
+- **Copyright**: This dataset is copyright of the above creators and licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.
-- Changes: The dataset file `examples/data/breast_cancer_data.csv` has the following changes compared to the original one.
+- **Changes**: The dataset file `examples/data/breast_cancer_data.csv` has the following changes compared to the original one.
   1. The name of the file has been changed.
   2. In the column names, the spaces have been replaced with `_`.
   3. A new column has been added (`diagnosis_binary`) containing `1` for the rows that the `diagnosis` column has `M`, and `0` for the rest.